 We help individuals with special needs who are not engaging, complying, or progressing in their therapy by providing Animal Assisted Therapy, thereby supporting and encouraging them through the unconditional love of an animal-human friendship.

-We believe that working hand-in-hand with therapists, aids, and teachers in schools and clinics, our animals can encourage the individuals to achieve their therapy goals.
+We believe that working hand-in-hand with therapists, aides, and teachers in schools and clinics, our animals can encourage the individuals to achieve their therapy goals.

 To strengthen the skillsets of individuals with special needs, giving them the confidence they need to achieve their personal goals.
 To help them develop both physically and socially, and to improve in the areas of emotional self-regulation and motivation.